sindresorhus/vinyl-paths/readme.md

 });
 ```

-*You should only use a promise-returning node module like this if you're already using other plugins in the pipeline, otherwise just use the module directly as `gulp.src` is costly.
+*You should only use a vanilla node module like this if you're already using other plugins in the pipeline, otherwise just use the module directly as `gulp.src` is costly.
 Remember that gulp tasks can return Promises as well as streams!*

 ## API